Most of the 10 tips on how to grill we mention here go for all types of grills.

 Let your grilled meat rest

 After cooking make sure to let your meat lest for at least a few minutes.
-This will give all the juices the change to flow back in the meat and this can improve your cooking big time.
+This will give all the juices the chance to flow back into the meat and this can improve your cooking big time.
 If you like to read a more in-depth explanation you can find it here.

 Keep a log for your grilling

 When I started out with grilling I did everything by memory, but now I have a little book where I write down all my tweaks and changes I did while grilling.

 Later on, I put it all on my computer for the next time.
 After I started doing this I have seen a big improvement in my results.

 These are just 10 tips to improve your grilling.
 I can give, or find you many more tips, but with these 10 grilling tips, you can improve the quality of your grilling without breaking the bank. or overthinking it.

 Here is a video for some more tip on how to improve your grilling

 Feel like reading more of our how-to grill tips?
 Click on the link in the menu

 If you have any additional tips feel free to leave them in the comment section or contact us.